supreet11agrawal/Proposal/Proposal.md

 As I have mentioned above, my coursework in Probability and Statistics helped me learn a lot in the field and will bring help to me directly in the Summer of Code project.

 I am using Ubuntu 18.04 (LTS) and Atom for writing all of my code.
 I am using this setup for the last two years, and in this duration, I have become quite comfortable with it.
-For the purpose of debugging, I use *pdb*, to which I was introduced via [Kalevi Suominen](https://github.com/jksuom) while working on an issue.
+For the purpose of debugging, I use *pdb*, to which I was introduced via [Mr Kalevi Suominen](https://github.com/jksuom) while working on an issue.

 I was introduced to Python two years ago.
 However, I am relatively new in terms of object oriented programming.
 Before working in Python, my programming experience was confined to C and C++.
 In comparison to these languages, Python is much more intuitive.
 In my opinion, Python is more expressive than any other language I have used.
 According to me, list comprehension is one of the best features which I have used.